Sondzus/LearningGBvaluemodel/README.md

 # LearningGroebnerPolyAddDeepValueModel
-Supplementary code for ``Learning a performance metric of Buchberger’s algorithm" by Jelena Mojsilović, Dylan Peifer, Sonja Petrović
+Code for recreating the analyses from ``[Learning a performance metric of Buchberger’s algorithm](https://arxiv.org/abs/2106.03676)" by Jelena Mojsilović, Dylan Peifer, Sonja Petrović.